mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

     a_pol_obj.create_vanadium(...)

-For these reasons it is recommended to create multiple objects when you needs to have switch between settings within a script:
+For these reasons it is recommended to create multiple objects when you need to switch between different settings within a script:

 .. code-block:: python